justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-renderer-to-display-products/README.md

 ### Create the Custom View

-Defining our product content renderer's custom view is the biggest step of creating our custom renderer.
-In our example, we will be using a JSP, which you can see at [view.jsp](./liferay-q4f7.zip/q4f7-impl/src/main/resources/META-INF/resources/view.jsp).
+The last step to create our product content renderer is to define our custom view.
+In our example, we will be using a JSP for this step, which you can see at [view.jsp](./liferay-q4f7.zip/q4f7-impl/src/main/resources/META-INF/resources/view.jsp).

-While there are unlimited ways to define the view for the renderer, there are some basic elements most product content renderers should have.
-Let's walk through the basic features we will want for our renderer in our JSP.

 ```jsp
 <%